g200kg/zoom-ms-utility/README.md

   `Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --allow-file-access-from-files /Users/xxxx/zoom-ms-utility/index.html`
   Note that this method will not work if the Chrome instance is already exist.
 You should close all Chrome window before launch.

+## History
+* v1.0.1 Fix behavior when click a switch

 ## Info
 If you are interested in MS-50G/70CDR MIDI function, check `midimessage.md`